Giully314/giully314.github.io/formation.markdown

 ## PROJECTS
 Working on [Gargantua](https://github.com/Giully314/Gargantua) a 2d game engine from scratch in C++23.
 [Endurance](https://github.com/Giully314/Endurance) a simple implementation of automatic differentiation reverse mode.
-Working on [loxlol](https://github.com/Giully314/loxlol) an interpreter for the lox language.
+[loxlol](https://github.com/Giully314/loxlol) an interpreter for the lox language.
 Working on [ElementsOfProgramming](https://github.com/Giully314/ElementsOfProgramming) a mathematical framework for programming.
 [Squad](https://github.com/Giully314/squad) a try on the SQUAD dataset (question answering) with the bidaf model.
 Working on [Murphy](https://github.com/Giully314/Murphy) a web browser from scratch, in C++23.
 [Build a 6502 computer from scratch](https://youtube.com/playlist?list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH) run "Hello world" on a computer built from scratch using a 6502.
 I'm planning to write a kernel once i finish the base project.